apavlinov/apavlinov/README.md

 * 🌍  I'm based in Braga, Portugal;
 * ✉️  You can contact me at [pavlinoff (at) hotmail.com](mailto:pavlinoff (at) hotmail.com);
-* 🚀  I'm currently working on Geeksforless inc.
 * 🤝  I'm open to collaborating on LLM, High-load, Cloud, Perfomance, Software architecture;
-* ⚡  Call me if your want to drink coffee and code for fun.
+* 🚀  Call me if your want to drink coffee and code for fun.